shivamujawame/AIW-Infra-Migration/Labfiles/Module 01.md

     ![](Images/deny-firewalls-sqlserver1.png)

-1. Navigate back to the **SmartHotel-WAF** Application Gateway then **Frontend IP configurations** way in the Settings section, and note the IP address associated with the public IP address **appGwPublicFrontendIp**.
+1. Navigate back to the **SmartHotel-WAF** Application Gateway then **Frontend IP configurations** way in the Settings section and note the IP address associated with the public IP address **appGwPublicFrontendIp**.

     ![Screenshot showing public IP address of the Application Gateway that is now associated with the backend VM.](Images/waf-public-ip-address.png "Public IP address of AppGW")